You can shape the content in all parts of The Psychologist – we rely on your submissions.

 If you have a news story in psychology, get in touch on [email protected] or tweet us @psychmag.

-Submit your letters to [email protected], marked clearly 'Letter for publication in The Psychologist'.
+Are you looking to raise awareness / prompt discussion and debate?
+If what you're attempting is a genuine 'letter to our readers', submit to [email protected], marked clearly 'Letter for publication in The Psychologist'.
 Include a postal address.
 Letters over 500 words are less likely to be published.
 The Editor reserves the right to edit, shorten or publish extracts from letters.
 Space does not permit the publication of every letter received.
 Letters to the Editor are not normally acknowledged.

 Get in touch via [email protected] if you would like to write an 'Opinion' piece or take part in a 'Head to head' debate - our stated aim is to provide a forum 'for communication, discussion and controversy', so we would very much like to hear from you.

 We are looking for engaging and informative overviews of published research and developments in practice, suitable for our large and diverse audience of professional psychologists.
 We are not a 'first port of call' outlet for the publishing of original research: think more journalism than journal, but still clearly evidence-based.
+Again it's about telling that story – pulling the average reader in, and holding their attention throughout the piece.
+You can find some advice on writing for impact on our website.

-Articles can be up to 3000 words.
 Increasingly we prefer our authors to write in a journalistic style where references do not serve to interrupt the flow of the piece, and where they are included as genuine sources for further reading rather than as a comprehensive list.
 Our online version can be fully hyperlinked.

 Submission of an article to The Psychologist implies that it has not been published elsewhere and that it is not currently being considered for publication elsewhere.
 Because of heavy pressure on space, publication of accepted articles may not be possible for several months.
 Increasingly, though, we do have the option of 'online only' or 'online first' publication.